fabric8io/fabric8-platform/INSTALL.md

 If you are on linux then first you must [install the KVM driver](https://github.com/minishift/minishift/blob/master/docs/source/getting-started/setting-up-driver-plugin.adoc#kvm-driver-install).

-Create endpint definition with these commands:
+Create endpoint definition with these commands:

 ```
 oc login -u system:admin